 Les Paul

 Les Paul is widely regarded as one of the most influential guitarists in history.
 He was a pioneer in both the music industry and the technology of recording music.
-He was a talented musician, inventor, and innovator, and his contributions to the world of music and recording have been immeasurable.
+He was a talented musician, inventor, and innovator, and his contributions to the world of music have been immeasurable.

 Les Paul was the first to use a system called multiple recording dubbing, and he is also considered the inventor of the eight-track machine; these technical gadgets can no longer be ignored in the studio these days.